 Writing multiple Achievement Stories is a critical step that enables you to accomplish the following:

-- Demonstrates what you bring to the table by showcasing your best skills and experiences without focusing on a particular industry.
+- Demonstrate what you bring to the table by showcasing your best skills and experiences without focusing on a particular industry.

-- Describes your skills and experience in ways that others can understand how they translate to other industries and situations.
+- Describe your skills and experiences in ways that others can understand how they could translate to other industries and situations.

-- Creates powerful stories that enable others to remember you when they become aware of an opportunity that resonates with your story.
+- Create powerful stories that enable others to remember you when they become aware of opportunities that need your skills and experiences.

-- Enables you to identify and explore new career directions that you might not have considered.
+- Explore new career directions that you might not have considered.

 What are the three components your Achievement Stories must include?

 There are three basic components to an Achievement Story – Subject, Story and Achievement.
 Career professionals may refer to this by using other acronyms, such as:

-- Subject – A one-sentence statement describing the issue or problem that the story will be about in relation to a specific achievement.
+- Subject – A one-sentence statement that describes the issue or problem that the story will be about.

-- Story – A detailed description of everything you did that enabled you to achieve whatever you did.
+- Story – A detailed description of everything you did that enabled you to achieve what you did.

-- Achievement – A succinct paragraph that summarizes what you were able to achieve or accomplish, i.e., What was the result?
+- Achievement – A succinct paragraph that summarizes what you were able to achieve or accomplish, i.e., the result?

 How to write your Achievement Stories

-- You can create a Word document and format it using the Column command with two columns or you can use the Table command with two horizontal cells.
+- Start by creating a Word document and format it using the Column command with two columns or you can use the Table command with two horizontal cells.
 Whichever format you choose, make the right-hand column about 2” wide.
-Alternatively, you download and use an Achievement Stories Template formatted as a table.
+Alternatively, you download and use the Achievement Story Template formatted as a table.
 (Use the link below to download the template.)